bb3l/Maryland-Education-By-County/README.md

 **Results**

-After cleaning and renaming my columns, I decided to generate a simple graph showing the number of high school graduates per counties
+After cleaning and renaming the columns, I decided to generate a simple graph showing the number of high school graduates per county.

 This is what it looked like: